Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Measles is a highly contagious viral infection that is more common in children.
-It is characterized by fever, cough, rhinitis, conjunctivitis, enanthema (Koplik spots) on the mucous membrane of the cheeks or lips and maculo-papular rash, which spreads from top to bottom.
-The diagnosis is made on the basis of the clinic.
-Symptomatic treatment.
-There is an effective vaccine against measles.
+Measles is a highly contagious viral infection, most common in children.
+It is characterized by fever, cough, rhinitis, conjunctivitis, enanthem (Koplik's spots) on the mucous membrane of the cheeks or lips, and a maculopapular rash that spreads from top to bottom.
+Diagnosis is clinical.
+Treatment is symptomatic.
+There is an effective vaccination against measles.

-Measles is widespread in the world, about 30–40 million cases annually, and about 800,000 children die from measles.
-In the US, the number of cases is significantly less, since vaccination is carried out; about 100-300 cases are registered annually.
+Measles is widespread worldwide, with 30-40 million cases reported annually, and about 800,000 children dying from measles.
+In the United States, the number of cases is much lower due to vaccination; about 100-300 cases are reported each year.

 ICD-10 codes